You are here:

 How do I recycle books?

-You can find a charitable organization that accepts clothing donations by using the District’s book Pass It On: A Resource-Full Guide to Donating Usable Stuff, or drop off your clothing at one of the boxes located throughout Cuyahoga County for local non-profit organizations.
+You can find a charitable organization that accepts clothing and donations of household goods by using the District’s book Pass It On: A Resource-Full Guide to Donating Usable Stuff.
+Or drop off your clothing and other goods at one of the boxes or stores located throughout Cuyahoga County that are operated by local charities.

 In February 2013, H&M launched a garment-recycling initiative that allows customers to exchange any used garments, from any brand, in any condition, at each of H&M’s 269 (and growing) U.S. stores and 48 markets worldwide.
 This will help avoid textile waste, save natural resources and reduce environmental impact.
 H&M offers an incentive for the program.
 For each bag of clothing donated, customers will receive a voucher worth 15% off of their next purchased item.